 When a couple are unmarried, the financial claims are more limited.
 Usually, the first place to look is at the ownership of the property.
 If you appear as a joint owner at the Land Registry on the title deeds then it will be very difficult for your ex-partner to suggest that you do not have a claim.

 If you remain unmarried during your relationship there are no additional rights that you acquire regardless of the length of time that you have been together.
 In short, common law husband or wife this is a myth.
 This only changes in the event that you have children between you.
 If there are minor children then financial claims can be made on their benefit.

-Do children always stay with mum?
+Do children always stay with mum after a divorce?

 Where there is a dispute over where the children will live following separation, there is no law or legal bias that means that children always stay with their mother.
 If the arrangements for the children cannot be agreed then most couples are encouraged to try Mediation.
 However, if this breaks down or one parent feels they should have ‘custody’ of the children then the decision can be made by a Judge.
 Unless there are some serious safeguarding issues, a Judge is likely to make sure that children spend quality time with both of their parents.
 The best interests of the children are going to be the most important factor.